appsody/website/content/docs/using-appsody/initializing-project.md

 ```

 When you have chosen your stack, run `appsody init <repository-name>/<stack>` for the repository and stack of your choice.
 This command downloads the default project template for the stack and initializes Appsody for local development.
-If you elect to only specify the stack, e.g. `appsody init <stacK>`, the default repository is assumed.
+If you elect to only specify the stack, e.g. `appsody init <stack>`, the default repository is assumed.

 Now you have a fully functional Appsody project.
 For more details on running the project, see [Local Development](/docs/using-appsody/local-development.md).